NJIT-DSA/NJIT-DSA-01-arrays/README.md

 mvn -Dtest=FirstTests test
 ```
 Or test from VS Code by choosing the test view (lab bottle view, see red highlighted rectangle in the image below) and by executing **only** the `FirstTests` test (blue rectangle) by pressing the run button (triangle).
-You will get a 'Build failed' error message.
+You will get a `Build failed` error message.
 This is because of a missing file that you will add later.
-So, you can just press 'Continue'.
+So, you can just press `Continue`.

 ![First test to execute](test-first.png)

-Test seem to pass.
+Both reverse and sort tests seem to pass.
 But this is just an illusion -- the *tests are not adequate* and *fail* to reveal bugs in both `reverse()` and `sort()` methods.

 **Now execute** the `SecondTests`, from the command line: